irka775/TASTE_OF_JUICEPP4/README.md

 ## Credits

-- All images used on the website are sourced from [Pexels](https://www.pexels.com/), [Pixabay](https://pixabay.com/) and [Unsplash.](https://unsplash.com/)
+- All images used on the website are sourced from [Pixabay](https://pixabay.com/)
-- All the recipes on the website are taken from [BBC Good Food.](https://www.bbcgoodfood.com/)
+- All the recipes on this website are sourced from [an unchecked source](#) and are intended for educational and example purposes only.
+Please ensure that you review and verify these recipes before using them for personal use.

 - Code Institute's "I Think Therefore I Blog" walkthrough project was referred throughout during development.
 - [Django Documentation](https://docs.djangoproject.com/en/4.2/) helped me in understanding the class based views and search functionality.
-- Ability to create and update recipe post while getting a success message displayed is achieved by following instructions in Stack Overflow article.
-[Create/Update Recipe](https://stackoverflow.com/questions/67366138/django-display-message-after-creating-a-post)
 - [Recipe Tutorial](https://www.youtube.com/watch?v=ZCPhzoK_bg4&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=3) helped me to get started with the files setup and base structure.

-- The code for deleting recipe is referred from this [Recipe Tutorial.](https://www.youtube.com/watch?v=nFa3lC105dM&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=13)
-- [Readme](https://github.com/Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/tree/main?tab=readme-ov-file#heroku-deployment) used for basic readme structure.
+- [Readme](https://github.com/gayatrig19/tasty-tales-website-pp4/blob/main/README.md) used for basic readme structure.
-- [Blog Tutorial](https://www.youtube.com/watch?v=B40bteAMM_M&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi) helped me in creating my models and understanding the CRUD functionality.
-- The PositiveInteger validation for cooking time, prep time and servings was referred from this [article.](https://stackoverflow.com/questions/2248617/0-value-in-django-positiveintegerfield)
-- The search functionality in django was studied from this [tutorial](https://learndjango.com/tutorials/django-search-tutorial) and modified according to the project requirements.

 ## Acknowledgements

-- I would like to express my gratitude to my mentor, Ronan McClelland, for his unwavering guidance, moral support, encouragement, and invaluable suggestions throughout the project.
-The project review sessions with my mentor, along with his solutions to my questions and the study materials he provided, were instrumental in the success of this project.
-- I would like to thank my husband, Siddharth Dighe, for his constant support and for reviewing my work actively, getting involved in the discussions for website ideas and design content.
+- I would like to thank my husband, Mihail Barbascumpa, for his constant support and for reviewing my work actively, getting involved in the discussions for website ideas and design content.
-- I am also deeply thankful to my family and friends for their willingness to test the app and provide valuable feedback.
+- I am also deeply thankful to cohort facilitator Laura ,tutors, student care... for their help
 - I am grateful to the Code Institute's Tutor support for solving all my doubts.